 The Red Flag Law introduces changes in public safety and gun control, with broad implications.
 Visit the Minnesota Judicial Branch website or contact local law enforcement for more details.
 Stay informed about your rights and responsibilities under this new law and engage in public safety initiatives.

 If you require assistance in handling a red flag law case, whether in defense or pursuit, having a seasoned attorney is essential.
-At Caplan & Tamburino Law Firm, P.A., our expertise and experience are key in navigating you through this process while safeguarding your rights.
+At Tamburino Law Group, our expertise and experience are key in navigating you through this process while safeguarding your rights.
 Reach out to us for a consultation today.